graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 WITH c,n MERGE (c)<-[r:HAS_LOCATION]-(n)
 ```

-In small graphs this is a trivial operation, and thanks to the Michael Hunger and the APOC team you perform refactoring using just single statement, which will also delete the extracted property from the children, and copy over any other needed hierarchy properties from children to the parent (such as `['area']`), in configurable batches:
+In small graphs this is a trivial operation.
+And thanks to the Michael Hunger and the APOC team, you can even perform refactoring using just single statement, which will also delete the extracted property from the children, and copy over any other needed properties from children to the parent (such as `['area']`), and run in configurable batches:

 ```
 MATCH (n:Organization)